What Is Bullying?

-This scenario also teaches personal responsibility and knowing when to take action.
+This scenario also teaches personal responsibility and when to take action.
 Without understanding personal responsibility, students who are bystanders are allowing children who bully to intimidate others by controlling everything around them.
 A communitywide solution is needed to combat bullying, and everyone needs to be involved.

-G.R.E.A.T.
-Families—“Reducing Bullying by Developing Personal Character”
+“Reducing Bullying by Developing Personal Character”

 Bullying is a problem in every community.
 By emphasizing the importance of being a positive role model for others, the G.R.E.A.T.
 Program works to help break the cycle of accepting bullying as a way of life.

 This G.R.E.A.T.
 Families session focuses on the importance of developing personal character and becoming a role model for positive behavioral change.
-A certified G.R.E.A.T.
-Families Facilitator directly addresses bullying causes and symptoms with parents and helps families to identify the solutions in several scenarios.
+A G.R.E.A.T.
+Families Facilitator directly addresses bullying causes and symptoms with parents and helps families identify the solutions in several scenarios.
 Following the session, each family member is given a personal action plan that examines his or her behaviors and gives tips for improvement.

 “Families in the Electronic Age”

-This session addresses numerous issues that parents, tweens, and teens face with the integration of technology in society.
+This session addresses numerous issues that parents, tweens, and teens face with the integration of technology into society.
 Cyberbullying is discussed with both parents and children, using presentations developed by NetSmartz®, a program of the National Center for Missing & Exploited Children.
 Each family observes strategic facilitation on leading a discussion about the dangers of the Internet and what to do about cyberbullying.

 It is important not to pick just one or two symptoms to determine whether there is a bullying situation; rather, look for patterns or a combination of behaviors.